Is the iPad Mini 4 a worthy upgrade to the Mini 1, 2 or 3?

 They also, all be it very gingerly, announced the iPad Mini 4.
 It was a very subtle announcement as they didn't want to detract from the new iPad Pro or iPhone 6s series.
 However, it was a significant upgrade to many people.

 The iPad Mini 4 is now 18% thinner (now 6.1mm) and weighs 299 grams.
 I must admit it feels good in the hand and I can just about manage to hold it side-to-side in one hand.
 Whereas the Samsung Galaxy Note 10.1 is way too big for that.

 The iPad Mini 4 also feels solid and durable…built to last.

-It also has a new and better display that has eliminated the gaps between 3 separate layers in the past into one, strong display with less reflectance, more lifelike colours, greater contrast and sharper images.
+It also has a new and better display that has eliminated the gaps between 3 separate layers in the past.
+They are now built into one, strong display with less reflecting, more lifelike colours, greater contrast and sharper images.